Employee Vs Independent contractor

 - You are less likely to come across overhead costs.
 You will not have to pay regular expenses and offer benefits.
 As a result, you will be saving overhead costs allowing you more time to bring in business revenue.

 - Small businesses find it really difficult to meet the cost burden of employee health benefits.
 That is a tricky situation because all employees deserve that extra layer of protection.
 However, independent contractors are not entitled to these benefits.

 Cons of Hiring an Independent Contractor

-The penalty of misclassification can be severe.
+The penalty for misclassification can be severe.
 Canada Revenue Agency has explained in detail the difference between an Employee and Self Employeed here.

 The tax benefit of hiring independent contractors is leading to more and more employers opting for them.
 It is important to check whether your Canadian independent contractor has been verified by the CRA to avoid employee misclassification.
 Otherwise, you can hire regular permanent employees and take them under your wing.

-Employees are subject to payroll deductions like Canada Pension Plan (CPP), Employment insurance (EI) and income tax deduction.
-Employer has to make CPP and EI contributions too.
+Employees are subject to payroll deductions like Canada Pension Plan (CPP), Employment Insurance (EI) and income tax deduction.
+The employer has to make CPP and EI contributions too.

-The above blog is for informational purposes only and cannot be considered as an advise for you or your business.
-For any question related to Taxes, Bookkeeping and Accounting for Small and Medium Businesses in Ontario, Canada, please contact us at (647) 724-4308 , visit www.maroofhs.com or write to us at Canada@the-mhs.com
+The above blog is for informational purposes only and cannot be considered as advice for you or your business.
+For any questions related to Taxes, Bookkeeping and Accounting for Small and Medium Businesses in Ontario, Canada, please contact us at (647) 724-4308, visit www.maroofhs.com or write to us.